treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 {'name': 'Trey Hunner', 'profession': 'Python Trainer'}
 ```

+The dictionary literal syntax is more flexible and [a bit faster][dict vs literal] but most importantly I find that it more clearly conveys the fact that we are creating a dictionary.

 Like with `list` and `tuple`, an empty dictionary should be made using the literal syntax as well:

 ```pycon